4-co/imdb/README.md

 ## Conclusion

 Unlike relational modeling where specific normal forms are verifiable, document modeling is a collection of decisions based heavily on usage patterns.
-There is no "right" or "correct" answer but there are best practices and trade offs based on usage.
+There is not a definitively correct answer, but there are best practices and trade-offs based on usage.
 It is important to understand the usage patterns early so that you can optimize the document model.

 ## Sample Queries